-On December 28, 2012, NMFS listed Arctic ringed seals (Phoca hispida) and, thus, the Alaska stock of ringed seals, as threatened under the Endangered Species Act (ESA) (77 FR 76706).
+On December 28, 2012, NMFS listed Arctic ringed seals (Phoca hispida) and, thus, the Alaska stock of ringed seals, as threatened under the Endangered Species Act (77 FR 76706).
 The primary concern for this population is the ongoing and anticipated loss of sea ice and snow cover stemming from climate change, which is expected to pose a significant threat to the persistence of these seals in the foreseeable future (based on projections through the end of the 21st century; Kelly et al. 2010a).
 Because of its threatened status under the ESA, this stock is designated as "depleted" under the MMPA.
 As a result, the stock is classified as a strategic stock.
-Since PBR is undetermined, it is not known whether current annual level of incidental U. S. commercial fishery-related mortality (3.5) exceeds 10% of the PBR.
-However, mortality and serious injury incidental to commercial fishing is likely insignificant and approaching a zero mortality and serious injury rate.
-The total estimated level of human-caused mortality and serious injury based on commercial fisheries observer data (3.5) and Alaska Native harvest (9,567) is 9,571.
+Since PBR is undetermined, it is not known whether current annual level of incidental U.S. commercial fishery-related mortality (4.1) exceeds 10% of the PBR.
+However, mortality and serious injury occurring incidental to commercial fishing is likely small.
+The total estimated level of human-caused mortality and serious injury based on commercial fisheries observer data (4.1) and Alaska Native harvest (9,567) is 9,571.
 Population trends and status of this stock relative to OSP are currently unknown.